Skip to main content

 Description of Research

-Pichardo looks for public spaces to question traditional knowledge as an educational resource for our experience in history.
-Her first approach to history research was a focus on how ancient Americas cultures viewed death, emphasizing on elements that were brought to their offerings.
-Currently, she's in the process of investigating the role museums play in society regarding inclusion and equity through an exhibition on Moche art.
+Pichardo looks for public spaces to question traditional knowledge as a resource for our experience in history.
+Her first approach to history was focused on how ancient Americas cultures viewed death emphasizing on elements that were brought to their offerings, such as flowers and clay pots.
+After curating an exhibition on Moche art, she reflects on the role museums play in nurturing a sense of belonging and equitable space within the social fabric.

 Curriculum Vitae